 Lion Rock Tearooms

-Sit in their ‘secret garden’ and spoil yourself with a ‘celebration afternoon tea’.
+Sit in the Lion Rock Tearoom’s ‘secret garden’ and spoil yourself with a ‘celebration afternoon tea’.
 Enjoy dainty sandwiches, homemade scones and a selection of sweet delights.
 All served with a pot of tea and a glass of prosecco each, for 21.95 per person.
 One must have a glass of fizz when sitting in a secret garden after all.